In Service System Upgrade - ISSU

 Maintenance mode isolates the system from the rest of the network so that you can perform intrusive troubleshooting tasks and data collection or perform system changes, such as break out ports and replace optics or cables with minimal disruption.

-- Cumulus Linux supports maintenance mode with BGP, MLAG, and OSPF only.
+- Cumulus Linux supports maintenance mode with BGP and MLAG only.

 - Complete isolation depends on your configuration and network topology.